aziflaj/aziflaj.github.io/content/posts/2023-01-29-little-space-for-things-of-little-importance.md

 ```

 It's a bit more difficult to understand what's in the `matrix.bin` file, given the
-values are "multiplexed" (for lack of a better word) into bytes, but it's quite easy to
+values are multiplexed into bytes, but it's quite easy to
 read `tally.bin`.
 The first `01 00 00 00` is the same `1` that shows up in the beginning
 of the sequence; the `1` that means "One red card" in the beginning of the sequence,
 and it's written as `01 00 00 00` instead of `00 00 00 01` because of the
 little endian-ness.

-If I do the following update in the Card struct (moving from `int32` to `uint8`):
+Now, to see how much of a difference it would make if instead of using `int32` for Card faces,
+I'd use `uint8`:

 ```go
  type Card struct {